-The Assurance Argument states that all general education curricula share elements of the institution learning goals for all CUBoulder undergraduates, approved by the Provost and Council of Deans on September 13,2011.
+The Assurance Argument states that all general education curricula share elements of the institution learning goals for all CUBoulder undergraduates, approved by the Provost and Council of Deans on September 13, 2011.
 However, during multiple meetings on campus the team did not find evidence that CU Boulder has a unified approach to general education for all undergraduates.
 Currently CU Boulder does not have a clearly identified, institutional philosophy or framework developed to ground and guide general education for all undergraduate students.
 The institution has not "articulated the purposes, content, and intended learning outcomes of its undergraduate general education requirements."
 Rather, each of the colleges/schools and the separate Program in Environmental Design plan, implement, and review their own general education requirements.

 The team found general education ranging from 18 to 45 credit hours for undergraduates with learning goals and requirements varying greatly among units.
 The general education curriculum for the College of Arts and Sciences (CAC) was implemented in 2018 after a four-year, faculty-driven planning and approval process.
-Its stated learning goals are to:

-1) develop the skills of communication, expression, and reasoning and 2) understand our world, in all its dimensions, through critical inquiry.
+Its stated learning goals are to: 1) develop the skills of communication, expression, and reasoning and 2) understand our world, in all its dimensions, through critical inquiry.
 In actuality, general education in the College of Arts and Sciences is a distribution model requiring 45 credits: nine credits across skills-based courses and 36 credits across distribution requirements which include 6 credits from diversity-related courses.
 Among these 36 distribution credits, twelve credits can also count towards the major.
-This academic year (AY 2019-2020), the College of Arts and Sciences general education requirements also serve as the basic general education model for the Leeds School of Business, the School of Education and the College of Music.
+This academic year (AY 2019-2020), the College of Arts and Sciences general education and the College of Music.
 The requirements for general education in the College of Media, Communication, and Information, the Program in Environmental Design, and the College of Engineering and Applied Science are particular to each college/program for students.
-The least number of required general education credits is for an undergraduate degree in the College of Engineering and Applied Science; an 18 credit hour distribution requirement in general education, 5 courses from arts, social sciences and humanities and an upper level Engineering writing course taught by college faculty.
+The least number of required general education credits is for an undergraduate degree in the College of Engineering and Applied Sciences and humanities and an upper level Engineering writing course taught by college faculty.